Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_main_panel.md

 ![JPInd](../../img/pilot_fuel_indicator.jpg)

-The Fuel Quantity Indicator provides two different indications of total usable internal fuel to confirm proper transfer function between the seven internal fuel cells, as well as any external loaded tanks.
+The Fuel Quantity Indicator provides two different indications of total usable internal fuel to confirm the proper transfer function between the seven internal fuel cells, as well as any external loaded tanks.

 On the upper half, it displays the total **fuselage fuel** with a white tape